 The equations that involve the trigonometric functions of a variable are called trigonometric equations.
 In the upcoming discussion, we will try to find the solutions of such equations.
 These equations have one or more trigonometric ratios of unknown angles.
 For example, cos x -sin2 x = 0, is a trigonometric equation which does not satisfy all the values of x.
 Hence for such equations, we have to find the values of x or find the solution.

 E1(sin x, cos x, tan x) = E2(sin x, cos x, tan x)

 Where E1 and E2 are rational functions.

 Since sine, cosine and tangent are the major trigonometric functions, hence the solutions will be derived for the equations comprising these three ratios.
-Although the solutions for the other three ratios such as secant, cosec and cotangent can be obtained with the help those solutions.
+However, the solutions for the other three ratios such as secant, cosecant and cotangent can be obtained with the help those solutions.

 Solutions for Trigonometric Equations